TikiWiki/tiki-manager/README.md

 #### Behind Proxy or without internet connection

-Tiki Manager is able to use Tiki's distributed version packages as an alternative when there is no connection to external servers like gitlab or sourceforge.
+Tiki Manager is able to use Tiki's distributed version packages as an alternative when there is no connection to external servers like GitLab or SourceForge.

 Setting the default VCS to `src`, Tiki Manager will use existing packages in the data/tiki_src folder (default).
 ```